 Well yet another stay in the small northern town of Dryden has come around … it is centrally located between Thunder Bay ONT and Winnipeg MB, along the Trans-Canada Highway.
 It is the home town of NHL super star Chris Pronger and Max the Moose, the town’s mascot, a large cement statue whom stands 18 feet tall and weighs nine tons, found outside the Dryden Information Centre.

 Currently doing a few small LIDAR jobs in the Sioux Lookout area.
 Sioux Lookout is a town in northern Ontario (about a 4 and half hour drive west from Thunder Bay).
 It claims to have a population of 5200 and also known locally as the “Hub of the North” (although I see that phrase in other northern towns as well).

-Although this may have been my shortest road trip since I started traveling with the Terrapoint Titan mobile LIDAR system we still crossed through eight states and 1 province along about a 3160+ kilometer journey in seven days (with only 1 speeding ticket! … and no it wasn’t mine either…).
-Unlike most of the previous road trips, there was only one official stop along the way.
-It was just outside Hocking Hills State Park in Logan, Ohio but the main focus was to bring the system to our Houston office for future jobs in that region.
+Although this may have been my shortest road trip since I started traveling with the Titan mobile LIDAR system we still managed to cross through eight states and 1 province along about a 3160+ kilometer journey in seven days …

 This trip was not my first trip to the Canadian north (I had been to Yellowknife before) but it was my first time I had ever been to the Nunavut Territory and also the highest latitude (67 degrees north) that I have been to.